ishsen/webgl_particle_simulation/README.md

 ### TODO
 ---
-- [x] Tranferred particle movement to WebGL
+- [x] Tranfer particle movement to WebGL
-- [x] Created ability to pause and play simulation
+- [x] Create ability to pause and play simulation
 - [ ] Add ability to place obstacles and quarantine zones
-- [ ] Improve logic for infection states and more informed heuristics
+- [ ] Improve logic for infection states and add more informed heuristics